 Mindfulness-Oriented Recovery Enhancement (MORE)

-Mindfulness-Oriented Recovery Enhancement (MORE) is an evidence-based mental training program, supported by more than 12 clinical trials and over $40 million in federal research grants, that unites complementary aspects of mindfulness training, “Third Wave” cognitive-behavioral therapy, and principles from positive psychology into an integrative therapeutic approach.
+Mindfulness-Oriented Recovery Enhancement (MORE) is an evidence-based therapy, supported by more than 12 clinical trials and over $60 million in federal research grants (e.g., National Institutes of Health, Department of Defense, Patient-Centered Outcomes Research Institute), that unites complementary aspects of mindfulness training, “third wave” cognitive-behavioral therapy, and principles from positive psychology into an integrative therapeutic approach.
 The MORE program is detailed in a treatment manual designed for use by therapists (and patients).
-Eric Garland, PhD, LCSW developed MORE by translating fundamental discoveries from neuroscience into therapeutic strategies that reduce addictive behavior, emotional distress, and physical pain, while simultaneously increasing healthy pleasure, meaning in life, and self-transcendence.
-MORE has been shown to be twice as effective as standard therapy for treating addiction and chronic pain.
+Eric Garland, PhD, LCSW developed MORE by translating fundamental discoveries from cognitive and affective neuroscience into therapeutic strategies that reduce addictive behavior, emotional distress, and chronic pain, while simultaneously increasing healthy pleasure, meaning in life, and self-transcendence.
+MORE has been shown to be nearly three times as effective as standard therapy for treating addiction and chronic pain.

 The History of MORE

 To learn about the history of MORE, listen to this Mind and Life Podcast interview with Dr. Garland.

 Training in MORE is available for health care professionals, psychotherapists, addiction treatment providers, and graduate students through various formats (e.g., in-person, online).
 Training involves: a) experiential skill practice in multiple mind-body techniques; b) live feedback/supervision to hone intervention delivery and processing; and c) education in the conceptual frameworks underlying the MORE intervention.
 A certification process is underway.
 Certification involves completion of basic and advanced training in MORE, plus demonstration of therapist adherence and competence using the validated MORE Fidelity Measure (Hanley & Garland, 2020).